 Professor of Pharmacology & Toxicology / MRC Senior Fellow Pharmacology & Therapeutics

-After undertaking post-doctoral research at Leiden Universitiet (Netherlands) and Karolinska Institutet (Sweden), I was appointed as a Tenure Track Fellow in Liverpool in 2013, as a Lecturer in 2016, and as a Senior Lecturer in 2019.
+After undertaking post-doctoral research at Leiden Universitiet (Netherlands) and Karolinska Institutet (Sweden), I was appointed as a Tenure Track Fellow in Liverpool in 2013, as a Lecturer in 2016, as a Senior Lecturer in 2019 and as a Professor in 2023.
 I was awarded a prestigious MRC Senior Non-clinical Fellowship in 2022.

-My research focuses on better understanding the types of stress that Nrf2 protects against, how it does this, and harnessing its potential as a novel therapeutic target in several disease areas.
+My research focuses on better understanding the types of stress that Nrf2 protects against and how exactly it does this, to help maximise its potential as a novel therapeutic target in several disease areas.

 Prizes or Honours